kweinert/wordlegame/README.md

 The wordlists of permissible words are taken from github ([en](https://raw.githubusercontent.com/tabatkins/wordle-list/main/words), [de](https://raw.githubusercontent.com/SchulzKilian/GermanWordle/main/germandict.txt)).

 Now you can use this object to output one or more suggestions for your first guess attempt.
-For this purpose, there is the function `suggest_guess`, which takes as arguments the knowledge object, the current round (1..6) and the number of words to be output:
+For this purpose, there is the function `suggest_guess`, which takes as arguments the knowledge object, the current round (between 1 and 6) and the number of words to be output:

 ```
 suggest_guess(kn, num_guess=1, n=10)